-The first time I went away was only a month around Europe so it didn’t impact much on my home life, so that’s probably not a very interesting answer.
-My second trip was more major – a year in Australia when I finished university.
+The first time I went away was only a month around Europe, so it didn’t impact much on my home life, so that’s probably not a very interesting answer.
+My second trip was more major: a year in Australia when I finished university.
 Before I left, I booked a place on a post-grad course intending to earn the fees during my year away.
-I slaved in a supermarket for six months earning enough to support me for the next year, but then I went travelling and blew most of it.
+I slaved in a supermarket for six months, earning enough to support me for the next year, but then I went traveling and blew most of it.
 D’oh!

 What was the hardest part of coming home?

-I’m a very practical person so I don’t let emotions interfere with my rehabilitation into society.
+I’m a very practical person, so I don’t let emotions interfere with my rehabilitation into society.
 When the trip is over, it’s over, and it is time to get back to work.
-Sure, I miss the road but I know I’ll be back and besides, I like living in the city too, so there is plenty to look forward to at home.
-On my first trip, I met a lovely young lady whom I travelled with for nearly two months, and I missed her enormously when I left.
-(Matt’s Note: Check out this article on love on the road.)
+Sure, I miss the road, but I know I’ll be back, and besides, I like living in the city too, so there is plenty to look forward to at home.
+On my first trip, I met a lovely young lady whom I traveled with for nearly two months, and I missed her enormously when I left.
+(Matt’s note: Check out this article on love on the road.)